ericherdzik-zz/hogan-brisket/README.md

 <header>{{> header}}</header>
 ```

-It is importnt to note that the partial name matches the key in the partials object on IndexView.
+It is important to note that the partial name matches the key in the partials object on IndexView.

 ## License